arrow_upward arrow_upward

 Tax brackets Gross per week Description

-Lower Earnings Limit £123 gross per week or less If you pay your employee the LEL or below, there is nothing due to HMRC in respect of NI.
-This means the employee will not be contributing towards their NI record which can affect their eligibility to a state pension or benefits.
+Lower Earnings Limit £123 gross per week or less If you pay your employee the LEL or below, there is nothing due to HMRC in respect of Employee NI.
+This means the employee will not be contributing towards their NI record, which can affect their eligibility to a state pension or benefits

-Employer’s (Secondary) NI Threshold £175 gross per week or more If you pay your employee £175 or more and they are on a standard NI code, there will not be an Employee NI deduction, but Employer NI will be due
+Employer’s (Secondary) NI Threshold £96 gross per week or more If you pay your employee £96, or more, then Employer NI will be due.

 Employee’s (Primary) NI Threshold £242 gross per week or more If you pay your employee £242 or more you must now deduct National Insurance on behalf of your employee, as well as pay Employer’s NI.